Andrew0000/RxUtils/README.md

 Example:
 ```
-val joint1 = JointObservableSimple.create {
+val joint = JointObservableSimple.create {
-    // This will invoke only 1 time
+    // This work will invoke only 1 time
     longRunningWork()
 }

 // We can invoke joint many times but underlying work won't be duplicated
 for (i in 1..10) {
-    joint1
+    joint
         .getObservable()
         .subscribe { result ->
             // Handle result